Back to guidesFuneral costs and pricing

 Cremation fee: $600 to $1,350.
 Set by the crematorium, not the funeral director.
 Weekend cremations with chapel access can reach $2,760 (Castlebrook).

 Burial plot: $2,600 to $20,000+.
 Set by the cemetery.
 Regional plots start from around $1,522.
-Metropolitan Melbourne averages around $13,028.
-Heritage estate plots at Castlebrook reach $154,800.
+Metropolitan Melbourne plots run to around $13,028.
+Heritage estate plots at Castlebrook reach tens of thousands of dollars.

 Interment fee (grave opening and closing): $1,500 to $4,000.
 Also set by the cemetery.
 This is the labour charge to dig, open, and close the grave.
 It is separate from the plot purchase price.
 Many families do not realise this charge exists until the invoice arrives.